 Easy Pork Schnitzel is a quick weeknight or family dinner recipe that can be eaten year round.
 This is a great meal to serve up to even your pickiest eaters!
-A very filling and meal that I like to serve topped with my Instant Pot Quick Red Cabbage with Apples and Instant Pot Green Beans with Onions.
+A very filling and meal that I like to serve topped with my Instant Pot Red Cabbage and Instant Pot Green Beans with Onions.

 Instead of starting with a pork chop to pound out I use pork cube steaks to make this easier and quicker.
 Set up three bowls for dredging and coating.
 One with the flour mixture, one with beaten eggs, and one with breadcrumbs.
 Preheat a medium fry pan.
 Dredge each pork cube steak in the flour mixture, then the eggs, and then the breadcrumbs.
 Melt butter in pan and add some olive oil for frying.